mVirtuoso21/CarRentalService/README.md

 The admin has the ability to add, view and remove cars from the database, as well as viewing all users.

 A user needs to create an account using "Sign up", then he can login using "Login as user".
-After loggin in, the user can rent a car in case he has not yet rented one.
+After logging in, the user can rent a car in case he has not yet rented one.
 He can also return the car.

 There's also a "Contact us" page, where the user can choose to call or email the owner.